mattdesl/budo/README.md

     --port          the port to run, default 9966 --host          the host, default "localhost"
-    --dir           the directory to serve, and the base for --outfile --live          enable LiveReload integration
-    --live-plugin   enable LiveReload but do not inject script tag --live-port     the LiveReload port, default 35729
+    --dir           the directory to serve, and the base for --outfile --live          enable LiveReload integration with a script tag --live-plugin   enable LiveReload for use with a browser plugin --live-port     the LiveReload port, default 35729
 ```